Green Homes Grant

 What is the Green Homes Grant?

-As part of the Government’s plan to cut carbon emissions, they have allocated £2bn for home improvements across England.
+As part of the Government’s plan to cut carbon emissions, they have allocated £320 million for home improvements across England for 2021/22 (a significant withdrawal from the original £2 billion budget).

 The Green Homes Grant scheme will see the Government fund up to two-thirds of the cost of energy-saving home improvements.
 For most, this will be limited to a maximum contribution of £5,000, however, those in lower-income households may be able to have the entire costs covered, up to £10,000.